 - “I’ve been thinking about starting this business for years and I am finally ready to do it.”

 - “I am sick of my day job.”

 - “I just need a small loan of $500k to buy the best equipment, the best building, hire the best employees, pay myself, and start making lots of money.”

-If you are serious about starting your business you need to get serious about saving.
+If you’re serious about starting your business, you need to get serious about saving.
 A lot of entrepreneurs I work with are unable to take salaries in the first year of their business.
 This is normal.
-Entrepreneurs that can personally cover all their own startup costs have a much better chance of success.
+Entrepreneurs who can personally cover all their own startup costs have a much better chance of success.

-You do not need to start with a huge building, great equipment and employees.
-Sure, this isn't true in every case but let's say you want to own your own bakery.
+You don’t need to start with a huge building, great equipment, and a full staff of employees.
+Sure, this isn’t true in every case, but let’s say you want to own your own bakery.
 Start baking cakes for friends and family.
 Set up your website, your social media, and start learning how to market yourself.
-There are a lot of pieces of your business that need to be established so why wait until the time is "perfect.”
-As part of your side-hustle focus on removing risk from your idea.
+There are a lot of pieces of your business that need to be established, so why wait until the time is “perfect”?
+As part of your side-hustle, focus on removing risk from your idea.
 Talk to potential customers.
 If you can, start doing work for them.
-Figure out your profit margins, how big your market is, research your competitors, and begin preparing your business plan.
+Figure out your profit margins and how big your market is, research your competitors, and begin preparing your business plan.

 - Consider renting space before buying.

 - Is there used equipment available at a good price until you can afford to purchase new?